alum-challenges/problems/python/week-8/library/library.md

 ---

 # Library
-## Backgroud
+## Background
 Library is a popular place to get a book when you need one.
 You might use it to get school books, or just to borrow a book to read.
-But have you ever wondered how does the registration app works?
-Or what happends when you borrow a book?
+But have you ever wondered how the registration app works?
+Or what happens when you borrow a book?

-In a file called `library.py`, implement a program in Python where you would simulate that app, you should do this by rewriting the distobution code bellow.
-The program should have two classes Book and Library.
+In a file called `library.py`, implement a program in Python where you would simulate that app, you should do this by rewriting the distribution code below.
+The program should have two classes: Book and Library.

 ## Understanding

 Each book has a title, author and a genre.

 A book can be borrowed, and returned.
-Also you can display info about each book would be structured as `title by author`.
+Also you can display info about each book that would be structured as `title by author`.

 In a Library you can add a book to its collection.
 Find a book by its title and author.
-Find all books that are available, borrowed or a spesific genre.
+Find all books that are available, borrowed or a specific genre.

 # Before You Begin